Examples of using Git with Snowflake

 Use a Git repository file as a stored procedure handler

 After you’ve set up integration between Snowflake and your Git repository, you can use files from the repository as handler code in stored procedures and UDFs.
+Note that, as with other staged handlers, you must qualify the handler function name with the name of its containing class or module.

 This example describes how to use Python handler code from the repository in a stored procedure.